Website Vancouver Aboriginal Child and Family Services Society

 - Access to Indigenous Cultural Teachings as coordinated by the Agency

-Interested applicants may apply at www.vacfss.com or by using the following link: https://www.vacfss.com/join-us/apply-for-a-job/.
-Preference will be given to qualified Indigenous candidates as per Section 41 of the Human Rights Code.
+Please note this position is in-office.
+Applicants may apply by completing the Application on the Employment Opportunities webpage www.vacfss.com or by using the following link: https://www.vacfss.com/join-us/apply-for-a-job/.
+We thank all candidates for their interest; however, only those selected for an interview will be contacted.
+VACFSS values a diverse work force, preference will be given to qualified Indigenous candidates as per Section 41 of the Human Rights Code.

 To apply for this job please visit www.vacfss.com.